MochiLab/MochiControl/README.md

 PXI-6602 -> Timing[0-1]
 PXI-6133 -> DAQ[0-2]

-* an MDSplus tree named 'op_tree' has to be created with the Mochimodel software referenced below.
+* an MDSplus tree named 'op_tree' has to be created with the MochiModel software referenced below.

 ## Adapting the code to new hardware
 Adapting this code to new NI components requires significant work.